BestTimesToVisit.com Logo

 Block Printing Workshop in Sanganer

-Immerse yourself in the traditional art of block printing by participating in a hands-on workshop in the village of Sanganer.
-Learn the intricate techniques from local artisans and create your own unique textile souvenir, a deeply rewarding cultural experience.
+Immerse yourself in the vibrant art of block printing with a hands-on workshop in the artisan village of Sanganer.
+Learn traditional techniques from local craftspeople and create your own unique textile souvenir to take home, a truly authentic cultural exchange.

 See all 8 things to do →